osama10/Transactions/README.md

 $ git clone https://github.com/ios-qonto/REPOSITORY_NAME
 ```

 By default, Github provides a `/main` branch.
 Please create a `/feature` branch to complete your exercise.
 Feel free to follow your own git-flow logic while developing, but please open a pull request from the `/feature` to the `/main` branch once you completed this exercise.

 We will then use this pull request to review your code.

+**Note :** Adding a short video of your application on the description of the pull request will help us to review your work.

 # Let's make an application!